Frequently Asked Questions/Suggestions

 2. I Lost My Parking Receipt, How Can I Get Copy?

-Please email Irene Tan at Laz Parking, the contract company that manages the parking lots at Oakland International Airport.
-You may reach Ms. Tan at email@example.com.
-Your email should include the exit dated, amount you paid, your license plate and the last four digits of your credit card.
-Ms. Tan will be able to email a copy of your receipt to you within five business days.
+Please email LAZ Parking, the contract company that manages the parking plaza at Oakland International Airport.
+You may reach the Parking Management Office at firstname.lastname@example.org.
+Your email should include the exit date, amount you paid, your license plate and the last four digits of your credit card.
+The Parking Management Office will be able to email a copy of your receipt to you within 2-3 business days.

 3. Does Oakland International Airport have a Park and Call Cell Phone Lot?